30 October 2018

 02 October 2018

-Lessons in Love (starring Pierce Brosnan)
+Lessons in Love (Pierce Brosnan)

 I was given it for my birthday a few months ago, and we decided to watch it last night.
 I found the opening sequences a bit too fast and confusing for my tastes, but it didn’t take long to get the gist.
 Pierce Brosnan plays a Cambridge University lecturer called Richard, whose speciality is the romantic era of literature.
 He seems to be quite a good lecturer, appreciated by the students.